Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Introduction

 \subsubsection{Acknowledgements}

 The author owes many thanks to Nitin Chidambaram for inspirational discussions and for helpful explanations of the recent results of BBCC \cite{BBCC}.
 The author thanks Andrea Brini, Omar Kidwai, and Piotr Su\l kowski for various comments.
 The author also acknowledges the Young Researchers Integrability School and Workshop 2020 (YRISW) for a series of introductory lectures at which the author learnt about some topics discussed in the present paper.
 This work is supported by the Engineering and Physical Sciences Research Council under grant agreement ref.
-EP/S003657/1.
+EP/S003657/2, by the TEAM programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund (POIR.04.04.00-00-5C55/17- 00), and also during the revision by Grant-in-Aid for JSPS Fellows (KAKENHI Grant Number: 22J00102).
+Finally, the author appreciates various helpful comments by the editors and referees for the improvements of the presentation.